tig-foundation/tig-monorepo/tig-benchmarker/README.md

 ## Standalone Benchmarker

-`tig-benchmarker` can be compiled into an executable for running locally.
+`tig-benchmarker` can be compiled into an executable for running standalone, or in slave mode (see notes)

-There are two ways to run locally:
+There are two ways to start the master benchmarker:

 1. Compile into exectuable and then run the executable:
     ```